 Some days feel like crisis laundry management even without a big emergency.
-Every time our family experiences the flu or returns from a camping trip, our appreciation for a working washing machine is renewed.
+Every time our family experiences the flu or returns from a camping trip, my appreciation for a working washing machine is renewed.

 The important consideration in a crisis is removing body fluids, sweat, odors and dirt, not stains.
 As with any preparedness options, there are inexpensive and expensive options.
 Explore your options and select the one that works best for you.

 - Sort clothes into lights and darks, similar fabrics, special handling, and level of dirt.

 - Start with the cleanest clothes first, add one cup of bicarbonate of soda, or laundry ammonia.
 The water should feel slippery when you rub your fingers together.

 - Use three large tubs.
 One for washing and two for rinsing.
 Place the tubs on a bench to save your back.
 This can be done with only one tub.
 Wash each load one by one, set them aside, then get fresh water and rinse each load one by one, then get more fresh water to rinse each load again.
 Three tubs is nicer because a wringer can be placed in between them.

 - Initial wash is accomplished by pouring buckets of warm water into the first tub containing the washboard, Stand behind the board, lean over, and rub with an “up and down” motion working the dirtiest areas.
 The initial wash is a great time to use recycled water from hand washing or showering.